k8ssandra/k8ssandra/docs/content/en/docs/topics/provision-a-cluster/_index.md

 For many basic configuration options, you may change values in the deployed YAML files.
 For example, you can scale up or scale down, as needed, by updating the YAML via `helm` command `--set` parameters.

 Let's check the currently running values.
 First get the list of the installed K8ssandra chart.
-In this example, assume the `releaseName` was defined as `demo` on the `helm install demo k8ssandra/k8ssandra` command.
+In this example, assume the `releaseName` was defined as `k8ssandra` on the `helm install` command.

 ```bash
 helm list